mlochbaum/BQN/doc/block.md

 ## Block headers

 As a program becomes larger, it often becomes necessary to name inputs to blocks rather than just using special names.
 It can also become difficult to identify what kind of block is being defined, as it requires scanning through the block for special names.
 A *block header*, which is separated from the body of a block by a colon `:`, specifies the kind of block and can declare names for the block and its inputs.

+    Fact ← { F n:
+      n × (0⊸<)◶1‿F n-1
+    }

 Its syntax mirrors an application of the block.
-As suggested by the positioning, the names given in a header apply only inside the block.
+As suggested by the positioning, the names given in a header apply only inside the block: for example `F` above is only defined inside the `{}` braces while `Fact` could be used either outside or inside.
+Some other possibilites are given below.

-    # A dyadic function called Func
+    # A dyadic function that refers to itself as Func
     { l Func r:
       …